edizmetin/ZygorGuidesViewer/README.md

 The goal of this project is to have a strong leveling base with Zygor / TUG guides, then to expand them as new quests are discovered.

 Important : This is very WIP as Epoch hasn't released yet and this repository is quite new !
+Coordinates and quest ids might not work as expected in the first few weeks post launch.

 ## Installing